Ashizian/Projects/Python/Minifight/README.md

 VERSION 0.5.8

-Minifight is a minimalist fighting game for your Terminal.
+Minifight is a minimalist fighting game for Terminal.
 Made by Ashizian.

 ### How to play